rolex logo

 Related: The Farrell History | Preview

 The Farrell family has long been synonymous with golf in the Met Area.
-Billy was one of five children and grew up in in New Jersey; his father Johnny, the 1928 U.S. Open champion, was the Head Professional at Baltusrol Golf Club.
+Billy was one of five children and grew up in New Jersey; his father, Johnny, the 1928 U.S. Open champion, was the Head Professional at Baltusrol Golf Club.
 While competing on tour, where he played in eight U.S. Opens and seven PGA Championships, Billy also worked as an assistant at Baltusrol.
 Billy and his wife Alvera had seven children; for 20 years, his son Bobby served as the Director of Golf at Tamarack Country Club in Greenwich, Conn.
 The Farrells were named Golf Family of the Year in 1966 by the Metropolitan Golf Writers Association.

 News Type: